daddydrac/human-AI-teaming-for-clinical-grant-strategy/README.md

 Clinical Grant Workbench is a local, human-in-the-loop application for developing sponsor-ready grant proposals.
 It turns a funding opportunity and supporting project materials into structured requirements, evidence, clinical-study design, competitive intelligence, reviewed grant sections, and a final DOCX/PDF submission package.
 The UI, Rust API, rendering, ingestion, and embeddings run in Docker.
 On Apple Silicon, Ollama runs natively for Metal acceleration; on NVIDIA Linux it runs in a GPU-enabled container.

+> Read the docs for how to use the UI and set up: https://daddydrac.github.io/human-AI-teaming-for-clinical-grant-strategy/

 ## UI workflow

 - **1 · Intake & Requirements:** Create a project, provide the funding opportunity by searchable PDF/DOCX/TXT/HTML upload, public URL, or pasted text, add supporting and branding files, review the parsed requirements, and approve them.